Sunday, October 18, 2020

 A lawn chair or something similar will make your observing comfortable (or a picnic rug spread on the ground and a nice pillow), and having a Thermos of hot coffee, tea or chocolate to swig while watching will increase your comfort.
 (Here's some hints on dark adaption of your eyes so you can see meteors better).

 The following table show the predicted peak rates at around 5 am local time on the mornings of the 21st, 22nd and 23rd of October for a number of cities under dark sky conditions (rates under suburban or city light conditions will be lower).
-Rates will be similar at the same latitude as these cities, and rates will be intermediate at spots between these cities.
+Rates will be similar at the same latitude as these cities, and rates will be intermediate at spots between these cities (eg Sydney will be a roughly the Same as Perth).

 |Town||Morning October 21||Morning October 22||Morning October 23|